Behavioral Health and Social Psychology Lab

 Brooks is a sophomore born in Mexico City and mostly raised in Atlanta, Georgia.
 She is planning on double-majoring in psychology and Latin American Studies, and also has a great interest in Literature and Art History.
 In her spare time, she loves reading anything interesting she can get her hands on, traveling to Mexico, cooking, dabbling in art, and watching foreign films (especially French new wave).
 She is currently attending Portland State University.
 Right now she is especially interested in birdwatching, and is excited about honing her binocular skills.

-Brooks currently works on the Emotional Intelligence Team.
+Brooks worked on the Emotional Intelligence Team.

 Katrina Liukko